Hacking Cryptographic Protocols with Advanced Variational Quantum Attacks: Introduction

-The goal of this paper is two-fold.
-First, we show how the performance of VQAA can be dramatically boosted by (i) significantly reducing the number of qubits and circuit depth needed, and (ii) introducing coordinate transformations.
-The reduction in the number of qubits and circuit depth is achieved by showing that qubit measurements can be moved around in the quantum circuit without modifying the output of the algorithm, as well as by implementing non-orthogonal encodings of the bit configurations \cite{non-orthogonal} and more efficient descriptions of the cost function.
-Convergence of the algorithm is further improved by using coordinate transformations, akin to variational rotations, allowing to {alleviate the effect of} local minima and Barren plateaus \cite{rotaxis}.
-Second, we show how the same approach can be generalized to deal with, essentially, any type of cryptanalysis, including symmetric and asymmetric keys as well as Hash functions.
-For the sake of concreteness, here we focus on analyzing symmetric-key protocols, showing that our methods outperform traditional brute-force analysis in breaking the security of the Blowfish cipher, as well as improve success rates in attacks to lightweight ciphers such as S-DES and S-AES.
-As a significant example, a classical simulation of a small 8-qubit quantum computer allows us to find the secret key of a 32-bit Blowfish instance 24 times faster than a brute-force attack.
+Second, we show how the same approach can be generalized to deal with essentially any type of cryptanalysis, including symmetric and asymmetric keys as well as hash functions.
+For the sake of concreteness, here we focus on analyzing symmetric-key protocols, showing that our methods outperform traditional brute-force analysis in breaking the security of the Blowfish cipher, as well as improve success rates in attacks to lightweight ciphers such as S-DES and Simplified-AES.
+It is important to note that our method is heuristic, focusing on practical improvements and empirical results rather than formal mathematical proofs.
+Specifically, the ansatz design and cost function selection are guided by heuristics aimed at balancing quantum expressiveness with resource constraints, ensuring scalability and applicability in cryptographic contexts.
+These heuristic choices are validated through numerical experimentation and tailored to address the specific challenges of cryptanalysis.

 This paper is organized as follows.
 Sec. \ref{sec2} provides a comprehensive overview of the techniques and algorithms employed, and is further divided into multiple subsections covering different aspects of our algorithms.
 In Sec. \ref{sec3} we present the results of our numerical analysis for S-DES, S-AES and Blowfish.
 Sec. \ref{sec4} discusses generalizations of our method to asymmetric-key cryptography and hash functions.
 Sec. \ref{sec5} discusses further improvements to be implemented to enhance performance even further.
 Finally, Sec. \ref{sec6} wraps up with the conclusions and perspectives of our work.